t1/junit-5-structure-demo/README.md

 one contains a document with only one space character, one contains a single document containing only a comment, and one contains two documents with each only containing a comment.
-That makes a total of 12 tests.
+That makes a total of 12 tests looking similar to this one:
-Following the BDD `given-when-then` schema and using AssertJ, the tests will look somewhat like this:

 ```java
 class ParserTest {